Steep Sankey Street

-Residents of Sankey Street first appear in the Post Office Directory in 1916.
-However it is shown with subdivided land on McKellar’s Street Map of 1895. suggesting that no houses were built for some years.
-Perhaps the steepness of the street was seen as a drawback.
+The first resident of Sankey Street appears in the Post Office Directory of 1913.
+However it’s shown with subdivided blocks on the eastern side in McKellar’s Street Map of 1895.
+Being shown on the map doesn’t necessarily mean that the road existed at that time.
+Perhaps the steepness of the street was a significant hurdle to its realisation.

 At the bottom of the gully, skirted by Sankey Street, is the delightful Lyon’s Playground.
 The land was sold to the council in 1938 by the Lyons family on condition that it be designated parkland.

 John Sankey’s obituary published in the Brisbane Courier on 20/01/1899 confused him with his son James.
 James Sankey was born at Fort Beaufort in South Africa.
 He was also a long term volunteer in the Queensland Defence Force eventually reaching the rank of Lieutenant-Colonel, and a noted marksman.
 He worked his way up through the company of retail and manufacturing jewellers Flavelle, Roberts and Sankey.
 As a young man, he is said to have regularly walked to and from the city from the family farm in Coorparoo.